fedimint/fedimint/docs/gateway.md

 Usage: gateway-cli [OPTIONS] <COMMAND>

 Commands:
-  generate-config  Ganerate gateway configuration NOTE: This command can only be used on a local gateway version-hash     Display CLI version hash info             Display high-level information about the Gateway balance          Check gateway balance
+  version-hash     Display CLI version hash info             Display high-level information about the Gateway balance          Check gateway balance